cloudify-cosmo/getcloudify.org/guide/3.0/how-it-works.md

 Cloudify Web GUI works vs. the REST API but adds additional value and visibility.

 The GUI has the following screens:
-* Blueprints screen
+* Blueprints screen - a catalog of all uploaded blueprinrs
+* Blueprint Screen - a set of views for a particular blueprint including
+	* Blueprint Topology
-* Blueprint Topology Screen
+	* Blueprint Network Topology
+	* Blueprint Node list
+	* Blueprint Source
 * Deployments screen
 * Deployment Topology screen
 * Deployment Network Topology screen